Become an Advocate

 - Doctors, nurses and other health care providers who care for L.A.
 Care members

 Each RCAC meeting includes a speaker on an important health topic, as well as training and advocacy opportunities.
 You’re invited to come and discover for yourself how rewarding RCAC meetings can be.
-Contact us today at 1-888-522-2732 to find out when and where the next RCAC meeting is in your community.
+View our Public Advisory Committee Meetings section to review agendas and meeting minutes.

 There are 11 RCACs in Los Angeles County, which are based upon geographic location.
 Where you live determines which RCAC you can join.

 Every other month, or six times a year.

 Being a RCAC member is voluntary, so you do not get paid.